- Military Life Cycle

-School liaisons are located at each installation and are the main contact for military families, local school systems and installation leadership for school-related matters pre-K through 12.
-School liaisons are experienced professionals who advocate, advise and build partnerships with the civilian and military community to help address common education challenges of military families.
-School liaison support is free of charge and open to all Department of Defense identification card holders, educators who serve military students and community partners involved with pre-K-12 education.
+School liaisons are located at each installation and are the main contact for military families, local school systems and installation leadership for school-related matters pre-K through 12th grade.
+School liaisons are experienced professionals who support, advise and build partnerships with the civilian and military community to help address common education challenges of military families.
+School liaison support is available at no cost and open to all Defense Department identification card holders, educators who serve military students and community partners involved with pre-K-12 education.

 Student and family support

 School liaisons provide a wide variety of services for students and families, including:

 - Transition support — for PCS moves, as well as general education transitions

 - Information on campus-specific programs and courses of study, school districts and boundaries

 - Assistance with transferring credits and registering for classes